 How To Check Ice Thickness

-One way is to use a cordless drill with a Long 5/8 inch Wood Auger Bit (like this one on amzn).
+Another way is to use a cordless drill with a Long 5/8 inch Wood Auger Bit (wide enough for your tape measure).
 It won’t take long to drill through the ice to check the depth.
-Just use a small tape measure to check.
+Just use a small tape measure to check for safe ice thickness.

 White Ice vs Clear Ice